Conjugacy Class Growth in Virtually Abelian Groups: Definitions and basic results

-Note that the growth of $U$ in $G$ is often referred to as \emph{relative growth}, since the subgroup may itself be finitely generated and therefore have an intrinsic notion of growth.
+Note that the growth of a subgroup $U$ of $G$ is often referred to as \emph{relative growth}, since the subgroup may itself be finitely generated and therefore have an intrinsic notion of growth.
 In this paper, we study subsets that are not necessarily subgroups and so we drop the term `relative' since the natural growth is the one inherited from the ambient group.

 We recall the usual notion of equivalence of growth functions.
 Let $f,g\colon\N\rightarrow\N$ be two functions.
 We write $f\preccurlyeq g$ if there exists $\lambda\geq1$ such that for all $n\in\N$.
 If $f\preccurlyeq g$ and $g\preccurlyeq f$ then we write $f\sim g$ and say that the functions are \defn{equivalent}.
 Note that this defines an equivalence relation.
 We write $f\prec g$ if $f\preccurlyeq g$ but it is not the case that \(f\sim g\).